arx-research/ers-scripts/README.md

 # ers-scripts
 Scripts for deploying and interacting with the Ethereum Reality Service ("ERS") from the command line.

+## Introduction
+ERS scripts can be used by all parties in ERS including Manufactures, Developers, Service Creators and End Users wishing to transfer associated chip PBTs.

+Developers who wish to enroll chips in order to redirect them -- with or without the addition of contents -- should first create a Developer Registrar, then a Service and finally a Project.
+Depending on the type of Project you wish to create as a Developer, you may need to generate a custom CSV that maps metadata -- like images, names and descriptions -- to chips.
+If you are simply looking to redirect chips that are already mapped to ERS, you can probably skip this.

+## Concepts
+1. Developers create a registrar in order to establish their place in the ERS namespace; for instance, Arx Research owns the `arx.ers` namespace and can deploy Projects within that namespace through their developer registrar.
+2. Services are typically a web app or URI; the URI is updatable, however, once a chip is bound to its primary service only a user can change that primary service to another one (and only then after the lock in period expires).
+Most developers will deploy their own Service, but some may choose to redirect their chips to a pre-existing service managed by another Service Creator.
+3. Projects bind chips to Developers and Services.
+They exist within a developer namespace, for instance `tshirt.arx.ers`.
+They allow rich content to be tied to chips in conjunction with a Service, and also will set the initial owner of a chip upon creation (by default ERS sets this to the Developer embedding a chip).

 See [the ERS docs](https://docs.ers.to/) for more information on ERS.

 ## Setup
 1. Install all dependencies by running `yarn install` in the root directory.